readdy/readdy_documentation/readdy_documentation/_simulation/configuration.md

 It should be noted that if the simulation should be continued and the `output_directory` for the new checkpoints is the same as of the original simulation, the old checkpoint files will be overwritten.
-If you want to keep the checkpoints of the original simulation, specify another `outout_directory`.
+If you want to keep the checkpoints of the original simulation, specify another `output_directory`.